himmeldev/BotTemplate/README.md

 There's already an event example in the path `src/Events/ready.js`, for commands it's like this:

+1. Go to 'src', create a folder called 'Commands', if you want a category, example: 'src/Testing/Test.js'

 ```ts
 module.exports = new Command({
     name: string;